BioMed Central is proud to support MSF Scientific Days.

 This Collection focuses on prevention, diagnosis, and care in dementia across low- and middle-income countries (LMICs) and high-income countries and aims to bring together the latest evidence on research in the field, either by focusing on individual countries or cross-country comparisons.

-International Journal for Equity in Health is calling for submissions that will shed further light onto some of the inequities in health that exist across the Middle East and North Africa (MENA) region.
+Call for Papers: IHMENAInternational Journal for Equity in Health presents its Collection that will shed further light onto some of the inequities in health that exist across the Middle East and North Africa (MENA) region.

 Articles